ibm-cloud-docs/assistant/dialog-build.md

 Another way to discover a node based on its node ID is by following these steps:

-1. From the Dialog tab, select any node in your dialog tree.
+1. From the Dialog page, select any node in your dialog tree.
 1. Close the edit view if it is open for the current node.
 1. In your web browser's location field, a URL should display that has the following syntax: